 These questions are pretty philosophical and debatable.

-- Keep the future happy: By letting them take decisions and become independent.
+Keep the future happy: By letting them make decisions and become independent.

 More importantly, prepare them to make complex decisions in the future.
 After all, isn’t it your obligation as parents to ensure that your child evolves into an independent individual capable of much more than just following instructions?